How Far in Advance to Book Movers

 Specialty items (piano, art, antiques) 8 to 12 weeks 6 to 8 weeks

-If your move falls during a holiday weekend or involves building access restrictions, add an extra 2 to 3 weeks to these timelines.
+If your move falls during a holiday weekend or involves building access restrictions, add an extra 2 to 3 weeks to these timelines regardless of season.

-Start by nailing down your move date, or at least a range of possible dates.
-The more specific you can be, the easier it is to coordinate with movers.
-If your lease ends on the 30th and you’re closing on a new home the same day, you have a fixed date.
-If you have flexibility, identify a window (for example, “anytime between the 10th and 20th”) to give movers more options.
+Start by nailing down your move date, or at minimum a range of viable dates.
+The more specific you can be, the easier it is to coordinate with movers and compare availability.
+If your lease ends on a fixed date or you have a closing scheduled, that date is non-negotiable and drives everything else.
+If you have flexibility, identifying a two-week window gives movers more options to match with their capacity, which often works in your favor on pricing.

-Contact at least three moving companies to get estimates.
-Most reputable movers offer free in-home or virtual estimates where they assess your household size, distance, and any special requirements.
-Compare quotes not just on price, but on services included, insurance options, and company reputation.
+Contact at least three moving companies to get estimates before committing.
+Most reputable movers offer free in-home or virtual estimates where they assess your household inventory, distance, and any special requirements.
+Compare quotes not just on the bottom-line price but on what services are included, what insurance coverage is provided, and what the company’s track record looks like relative to its pricing.

-Check that the moving company is properly licensed.
-Interstate movers must have a U.S. DOT number, which you can verify through the Federal Motor Carrier Safety Administration (FMCSA) website.
-Local movers should have state licensing.
-Confirm they carry liability insurance and workers’ compensation.
+Check that every company you are considering is properly licensed and insured.
+Interstate movers must carry a valid USDOT number, which you can verify directly through the Federal Motor Carrier Safety Administration (FMCSA) website at no cost.
+Local movers should hold state-issued licensing.
+Confirm that the company carries both liability insurance for your belongings and workers’ compensation coverage for its crew.

-Look up reviews on Google, Yelp, Better Business Bureau, and moving-specific platforms like MoveBuddha or Move.org.
-Pay attention to patterns: are customers consistently complaining about hidden fees, damaged items, or missed deadlines?
-Ask the mover for references from recent customers and actually call them.
+Look up reviews on Google, Yelp, the Better Business Bureau, and moving-specific platforms like MoveBuddha or Move.org.
+Pay close attention to patterns rather than individual outliers: consistent complaints about hidden fees, damaged items, or missed delivery windows are more informative than a single negative review.
+If the company offers references, follow up with at least one recent customer directly.

-5. Book Early and Get a Written Contract
+5. Book Early and Get Every Detail in Writing

-Once you’ve chosen a mover, book as early as your timeline allows and get everything in writing.
-The contract should specify pickup and delivery dates, services included, insurance coverage, pricing structure (flat rate versus hourly), payment terms, and cancellation policy.
+Once you have selected a mover, book as early as your timeline allows and require a written contract before paying any deposit.
+The contract should specify your pickup and delivery dates, the complete list of services included, insurance coverage limits, the pricing structure (flat rate versus hourly), payment terms, and the cancellation and rescheduling policy.
+Do not proceed without written confirmation of all key details.

-A week or two before your move, confirm all details with the moving company: date, time, crew size, truck size, and any special instructions.
-This is your last chance to catch mistakes or miscommunications before moving day arrives.
+A week or two before your move, contact the moving company to confirm the date, arrival time, crew size, truck capacity, and any special handling instructions for your items.
+This call is your last opportunity to catch miscommunications or overlooked details before moving day.
+Confirm any building access requirements, parking arrangements, or elevator reservations have been communicated to the crew.

 FAQ